Maximilian Kilman: Wolverhampton Wanderers

+West Ham United

+On 6 July 2024, Kilman joined West Ham United by signing a seven-year contract, for a reported £40m transfer fee.
+His former club, Maidenhead United, gained £4m from the deal having inserted a 10% share clause in the contract when Kilman was sold to Wolverhampton Wanderers.

 International career

 Kilman made his debut for the England national futsal team at the age of 18.
 He went on to accumulate 25 caps for the Three Lions.
 Kilman's futsal career was put on hiatus when he signed for Wolves in August 2018.
 He was also eligible to play international football for Russia or Ukraine through his parents.

 In March 2021, Ukraine coach Andriy Shevchenko announced that he had formally asked FIFA to switch Kilman's national allegiance to Ukraine, but also enquired of them as to whether his appearances for the England futsal team would make him ineligible for Ukraine.
 On 7 April 2021, FIFA rejected the application, confirming that his appearances for England in competitive futsal matches ties him to playing for England in any form of football.